dart-lang/homebrew-dart/README.md

 brew linkapps
 ```

-This will also install Content Shell.
+Installing Dartium using Homebrew will also install Dartium Content Shell.
+You can then run Content Shell using `content_shell`.

 ## Updating